AdriDevelopsThings/strecken-info-bot/README.md

 **By source**: Build a binary with ``cargo build --release`` and run the binary: You have to set the environment variable ``TELEGRAM_BOT_TOKEN`` and ``SQLITE_PATH``.

-It's also possible to change the value of the `FETCH_EVERY_SECONDS` environment variable to an other value as 120.
+It's also possible to change the value of the `FETCH_EVERY_SECONDS` environment variable to something other value than 120.

-## Feedback and Contribution
+## Feedback and contribution

 If you noticed some bugs or are interested in new features just create an issue.
-You can also contribute to this repository by forking and creating a pull request.
+You can also contribute to this repository by forking this repository and creating a pull request.